TrueOpenVR/TrueOpenVR-Drivers/README.md

 **FreeTrack** - driver allowing head tracking the rotation and positioning of the VR HMD with using [OpenTrack](https://github.com/opentrack/opentrack/).
 In OpenTrack supports the following trackers: Oculus Rift (DK1, DK2, CV1), Aruco paper marker (webcam + paper), FreePie UDP receiver (Android), Hatire Arduino, PointTracker, Intel RealSense, Razer Hydra, SteamVR).
 In the OpenTrack settings, you need to change the "Output interface" to "freetrack 2.0 Enhanced".

-**Razor IMU** - driver allowing head tracking the rotation of the VR HMD, using the tracker Razor IMU, based on Arduino and GY-85, with firmware [Razor AHRS](https://github.com/Razor-AHRS/razor-9dof-ahrs/tree/master/Arduino).
-COM port number is changing in the "RazorIMU.ini" file, in the TOVR drivers folder.
-Read more [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/RazorIMU).
+**ArduinoHMD** - driver allowing head tracking the rotation of the VR HMD, using the tracker Razor IMU, based on Arduino and GY-85 or MPU 6050, with firmware [Razor AHRS](https://github.com/Razor-AHRS/razor-9dof-ahrs/tree/master/Arduino) or any compatible.
+COM port number is changing in the "ArduinoHMD.ini" file, in the TOVR drivers folder.
+Read more [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/ArduinoHMD).

 **XInput** - driver allowing to receive buttons from the Xbox gamepad for VR controllers.
 Read more [here](https://github.com/TrueOpenVR/TrueOpenVR-Drivers/tree/master/C%2B%2B/XInput).